 Do you listen to podcasts when you sew?
 I love, LOVE, L-O-V-E podcasts and I consume a lot of them!
-I work from home, so as long as I’m not writing anything, I get to listen to podcasts all morning long while my babes are at school.
+I work from home to design sewing patterns for my halfmoon ATELIER label, so as long as I’m not writing anything, I get to listen to podcasts all morning long while my babes are at school.
 I also listen to podcasts on my morning jog and when I bike up this volcano upon which I live.
 They even turn the more annoying household tasks - dish-washing, laundry, etc. - into pleasant moments for yourself.
 Call me crazy, but I truly believe that listening to podcasts can inspire us to be better human beings.
 They open our minds and create such a connection to humanity that you can’t help but feel a least of bit of compassion for everyone.

 Several months ago, I got to talk sustainable sewing and business with Rachel on the Maker Style podcast.
 As somebody who loves podcasts so much, this was super exciting for me!
 Now I want to be on ALL the podcasts!
 Rachel has been quiet on the podcasting front for some time now, but you can always go back and listen to the old episodes.

 So here you have it, drum roll please, my list of favorite podcasts!